DevExpress-Examples/devextreme-numberbox-zero-masks/README.md

 <!-- default badges end -->
 # NumberBox for DevExtreme - Extend features of mask formats that contain 0

-In NumberBox, you can use [LDML-pattern masks](https://js.devexpress.com/Documentation/Guide/Common/Value_Formatting/#Format_UI_Component_Values/Custom_Format_String) as format.
-If you specify a combination of two special characters `#` and `0`, NumberBox behavior can be limited.
+In NumberBox, you can use [LDML-pattern masks](https://js.devexpress.com/Documentation/Guide/Common/Value_Formatting/#Format_UI_Component_Values/Custom_Format_String) for formatting values.
+If you specify a combination of two special characters `#` and `0`, NumberBox behavior can be limited:

-This example demonstrates how to overcome these limitations in the following ways:

-- Enter `0` if [format](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#format) does not contain the `0` symbol.
-- Hide `0` when using `Backspace` if [format](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxNumberBox/Configuration/#format) contains the `0` symbol.
+- If you specify `0` in the mask, users cannot erase `0` in NumberBox.
+- If you specify only `#` characters in the mask (no `0`), users cannot enter numbers starting with `0` (for example, 0.123).

-You can test this implementation in standalone and DataGrid FilterRow editors.
+This example demonstrates how to overcome these limitations.
+You can test this implementation in standalone and DataGrid FilterRow editors:

 ![NumberBox for DevExtreme - Extend features of mask formats that contain 0](https://github.com/DevExpress-Examples/devextreme-numberbox-zero-masks/assets/22076961/daca8be7-fc47-4ac7-a499-8ec11c0ffbaa)